turnerm5/kinect_firework_launcher/README.txt

-This interactive wall is just beginnining!
+This interactive wall is just beginning!